6 amazing facts about our skin’s response to our diet

 Types of algae are also good when it comes to the health of the skin.
 Spirulina is rich in proteins, magnesium, iron, zinc, calcium, potassium and chlorophyll.
 It purifies the blood, is an antioxidant and has anti-aging effects on the skin.
 Chlorella and chia seeds are also a blood cleanser that clear the skin and promote the regeneration of skin cells.
 Though it is used as a vegetable most times, avocado is a fruit, and its healthy oils nourish and soften the skin.
 A chemical called sterolin, found in avocados, can soften the appearance of age spots.
 Goji berries also help build collagen and keep skin juicy and youthful.

 Colorful fruits such as peppers, lemons, oranges, limes and cherries are rich in vitamin A and especially vitamin C. The acerola cherry is famous for having a great amount of this vitamin as well as flavonoids.
 Vitamin C’s main job in the body is to help create connective tissue and to heal wounds.
 Flavonoids are nutrients that serve as anti-inflammatories.
 They also improve the look of the skin by healing spider veins and rosacea.
+Adding a flavonoid supplement to your diet will keep your skin healthy.

 Nuts such a hazelnuts are high in superoxide dismutase, or SOD.
 These are enzymes that have anti-aging properties that can be seen in the skin.
 They heal cellular damage and are anti-inflammatories.